 HPIV-1 is most commonly associated with croup.
 HPIV-2 is also associated with croup.
 HPIV-3 is second only to respiratory syncytial virus (RSV) as a cause of pneumonia and bronchiolitis in infants and young children.
 HPIV-4 is detected in patients less often, perhaps because HPIV-4 causes less severe disease.
 Reinfection with HPIV can occur throughout life, with elderly and immunocompromised persons being at a greater risk for serious complications of infections.

 The seasonal patterns of HPIV-1, HPIV-2, and HPIV-3 are curiously interactive.
 HPIV-1 causes the largest, most defined outbreaks, which are marked by sharp biennial rises in croup cases in the autumn of odd-numbered years.
 Outbreaks of infection with HPIV-2, although erratic, usually follow HPIV-1 outbreaks.
 Outbreaks of HPIV-3 infections occur yearly, mainly in spring and summer, and last longer than outbreaks of HPIV-1 and HPIV-2.
 Because HPIV-4 is infrequently isolated, infection with this pathogen is less well characterized.
+The HPIV-3 is the most virulent of the HPIVs and is associated with significant morbidity and mortality.

 Patients with HPIV infection typically present with a history of coryza and low-grade fever; they then develop the classic barking cough associated with croup.
 On physical examination, HPIV infection is associated with a broad range of findings, which may include fever, nasal congestion, pharyngeal erythema, nonproductive to minimally productive cough, inspiratory stridor, rhonchi, rales, and wheezing.
+Systemic flulike symptoms are not common in HPIV-infected patients, but adult patients more frequently present with flulike symptoms compared with children.

 Supportive care is mandatory.
 Oxygen mist is often helpful.
 Corticosteroids and nebulizers may be used to treat respiratory symptoms and to help reduce the inflammation and airway edema of croup.
 Antiviral agents are of uncertain benefit; antibiotics are used only if bacterial complications (eg, otitis and sinusitis) develop.